 'With the exception of rabies vaccine, adult dogs should be revaccinated with a single dose of core vaccines (CDV/CPV/CAV-2) every 3 years or longer, regardless of the product used.'

 Unfortunately many individual veterinary practices are still following the 'annual booster' protocol.

-There are numerous reasons for this including a distrust of change, confusion between AAHA and vaccine manufacturer guidelines, financial concerns (vaccinations account for a steady income stream) and a real, but misguided, belief that vaccinating the 'old' way is better and safer for pets.
+There are lots of reasons for this, including a distrust of change, confusion between AAHA and vaccine manufacturer guidelines, financial concerns (vaccinations provide a steady income stream for veterinary practices) and a real, but misguided, belief that vaccinating the 'old' way is better and safer for pets.

 Also, boarding kennels, dog training schools, doggie daycare and other places where dogs gather often require proof of annual vaccinations before allowing Fido on the premises.

 In contrast to these recommendations,and the principles on which they're based,

 *scientific studies and research shows that immunity to three of the most serious diseases (Parvo, Distemper and Adenovirus-2) is effective for a minimum of between 5 and 9 years after vaccination.

 This alone indicates that the current recommendations for dog booster vaccinations is overkill.